Find answers to all of your eBay questions, whatever the subject.

 - How much does promoted listings cost?

 When you launch a promoted listings campaign, you set an ad rate for each item—the percentage of an item's sale price you're willing to pay to promote it.
 When we charge your ad fee, we first look at the time of the sale, then look 30 days back for the click that led to the sale.
-We charge the fee based on the ad rate that was in place at the time the ad was first displayed.
+We charge the fee based on the ad rate that was in place at the time the ad was first displayed, which you can set between 1%—100%.
 For example, if you select an ad rate of 3% for one of your items, the ad fee is 3% of the final item sale price (excluding shipping and sales tax, unless the item has free shipping incorporated into the item price).
 You are not charged for a sale that does not come through the promoted listing ad.

 The ad fee is in addition to other listing and selling fees that you pay on eBay.
 All ad fees appear on your monthly eBay invoice.
 You can continue to pay your invoice using your preferred automatic payment method.
 If you accept a Best Offer price for your item, we charge the ad fee based on the Best Offer price.